rubygems/bundler-site/README.md

 This will start a local web server running at: *http://localhost:4567*.
 It will serve the site as it exists in **/source**.

-To specify the host and/or port, add the -h, -p flag(s):
+To specify the host and/or port, add the --bind-address, -p flag(s):

-    bundle exec middleman -h 0.0.0.0 -p 8080
+    bundle exec middleman --bind-address 0.0.0.0 -p 8080

 Note: the development server will automatically reload pages when they or there associated stylesheets are modified.
 This feature is enabled in **config.rb**.